TypeStrong/typedoc/site/options/organization.md

 }
 ```

 Array option which allows overriding the order groups display in.
-A string of `*` indicates where groups that are not in the list should appear.
+A string of
+`*` indicates where groups that are not in the list should appear.

 Groups whose order is not specified will be sorted alphabetically.
-If `*` is not specified and unknown groups are found, they will be listed at the end by default.
+If `*` is not
+specified and unknown groups are found, they will be listed at the end by
+default.

+A group called `none` (case-insensitive) is reserved and treated specially by
+the default theme to be displayed without a group heading before list of groups.

 ## sort